minnojs/docsite/content/installation/requirements/_index.en.md

 weight: 2
 disableToc: true
 ---
-This page will cover the minimum requirements to install the Minnosuite Dashboard.
+This page contains the minimum requirements to install the Minnosuite Dashboard.

 ### Common Requirements